suprajasridhara/scion/doc/protocols/sigprefixlist/SigPrefixListProtocol.md

 ## Security

-To prevent hijacking attacks the protocol uses RPKI trust anchors to validate IP prefix - AS mappings and ascertain ownership of IP prefixes.
+To prevent hijacking attacks the protocol uses RPKI trust anchors to validate IP prefix--IA mappings and ascertain ownership of IP prefixes.

 To prevent flooding attacks against SIGs it is essential to enforce that an AS can create mappings only for itself.
 For this, the protocol